zuozhenggh/learning-library/developer-library/apex/forms-to-apex-migration-dbcs/setup-apex/setup-apex.md

 ## Introduction

-Oracle Application Express (APEX) is a feature of Oracle Database, including the Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) services.
-To start, you will need to decide which Oracle Database you are going to use for the workshop, and then create an APEX workspace in that database.
+Oracle Application Express (APEX) is a feature of Oracle Database that you can use to build low code applications rapidly and also accelerates the modernization of the legacy applications.

 If you already have an APEX 20.2 Workspace provisioned, you can skip this lab.

-Estimated Lab Time: 30 minutes
+Estimated Lab Time: 45 minutes

 ### Objectives